congminhle44/rental-api/README.md

 ## Backend for RentalZ mobile application
-This is the back for RentalZ hybrid app
+This is the Backend for RentalZ hybrid app
 **Developed by** congminhle44